-Cell phones and Apple Watch use RF waves to send and receive signals from the cell tower.
-For Bluetooth, the story is a little different, but it is also radiation, nonetheless.
+Cell phones and Apple Watches use RF waves to send and receive signals from the cell tower.
+For Bluetooth, the story is a little different, but it is also EMF radiation, nonetheless.

 The biggest downside with a smartwatch, in general, and an Apple Watch, in particular, is the proximity and prolonged exposure to radiation.
 Although the radiation emitted can be small, the effects can multiply when your body is exposed for longer periods and direct contact with your skin.

 The inverse square law establishes that the closer you get to EMF radiation, the higher the radiation’s intensity, which grows exponentially.
 Being in direct contact with the device will capture almost all of the emitted radiation into the body tissue.